vicwan/BlogImages/README.md

 # BlogImages

-### This is the repository of some images which I used or will use in my personal blogs and articles.
+### This repo contains some images which I ever used or will use in my personal blogs and articles.